Administrative Regulation on Uniform Complaint Procedure

 2. A conclusion that provides a clear determination for each allegation as to whether the District is in compliance with the relevant law;

-7. A notice of the complainant's right to appeal the District's Investigation Report to the California Department of Education (CDE); and
+4. Notice of the complainant's right to appeal the District's Investigation Report to the California Department of Education (CDE), except when the district has used the uCP to address a complaint not specified in 5 CCR 4610; and

 The written report of the investigation and decision for expulsion appeals shall be sent within 23 school days of the District's receipt of the complaint.